getwilds/wilds-docker-library/rtorch/README.md

 The rtorch Docker images include:

-- Pinned versions for all dependencies to ensure reproducibility
+- Automated version detection and pinning for all system dependencies to ensure reproducibility
+- hadolint-compliant Dockerfile structure with optimized layer consolidation
 - CUDA and cuDNN integration for GPU acceleration
 - Minimal installation with only required packages